untoldengine/UntoldEngine/docs/API/UsingRegistrationSystem.md

----
-id: registrationsystem
-title: Registration System
-sidebar_position: 2
----

 # Using the Registration System in Untold Engine

 The Registration System in the Untold Engine is an integral part of its Entity-Component-System (ECS) architecture.
 It provides core functionalities to manage entities and components, such as: